-I'm going to Jamaica for a few days to see my mom next week Friday, which will be a welcome break in the regularly scheduled programming.
-I can't wait.
+I'm going to Jamaica for a few days to see my mom.
+I leave next week Friday.
+It will be a welcome break in the regularly scheduled programming.
 And when I get back it will be almost time to go and pack up our daughter from another year of college.
 How can she be almost done with her sophomore year??

-In other news, yesterday morning I was in sandals and shirtsleeves as I ran errands in the rain and had breakfast at a neighborhood diner with my son and last night, it hailed and then snowed.
+In other news, yesterday morning I was coatless and in sandals as I ran errands in the rain and had breakfast at a neighborhood diner with my son and last night, it hailed and then snowed.

 Saturday, April 12, 2014

 A week ago I was hanging out on that gallery in St. Lucia with my Kindle Fire, reading The Goldfinch and fully escaping for hours at a time from the world.
 Now I am back in the mix of my life, and though I miss the breeze stirring around me in any one of those chairs, and the sun falling around my shoulders, my life feels pretty darn good today.